Labor Intensive Meaning

 #1 – Customized Products

 Products within the fashion industry are customized, and every product design is unique.
 Fashion Designing is, therefore, a labor-intensive industry and requires highly skilled labor.
-Mass-produced clothing, however, can be produced in a capital intensive manner where every item is the same and can, therefore, be produced in a mechanized fashion.
+Mass-produced clothing, however, can be produced capital intensively where every item is the same and can, therefore, be produced mechanized.

 #2 – Services

-Produce of professionals such as doctors, accountants, or lawyers is in the form of services and is, therefore, labor-intensive as this skill can’t be mechanized.
-In current times, a lot of repetitive processes are being automated even in the services industry; however, without human interaction, these services can’t be completely executed.
+Producing professionals such as doctors, accountants, or lawyers are in the form of services and are, therefore, labor-intensive as this skill can't be mechanized.
+Currently, many repetitive processes are being automated even in the services industry; however, without human interaction, these services can't be completely executed.

 #3 – Research & Development

 Scientific discoveries and innovations cannot completely avoid human involvement.
-Even with a lot of research being conducted in the field of Artificial Intelligence, human involvement is still required to understand the need of present times and the present state of technology and bridge the gap between the two.
+Even with a lot of research being conducted in the field of Artificial Intelligence, human involvement which means they are labor intensive sectors. is still required to understand the present times and the present state of technology and bridge the gap between the two.

 #4 – Real Estate Development

-Most of the construction work is labor-intensive, whether in developed or developing economies.
+Machines act as tools and reduce the amount of labor required; however, they can't eliminate labor use.
+Most construction work is labor-intensive, whether in developed or developing economies.
 The cost of newer technologies such as 3D printing in such an industry is so high that not all economies can afford it.
-And even with the mechanization of most of the equipment, such as cranes and forklifts, human involvement is indispensable.
-Machines act as tools and reduce the amount of labor required; however, they can’t eliminate the use of labor.
+And even with the mechanization of most equipment, such as cranes and forklifts, human involvement is indispensable.

 #5 – Agriculture

-The labor intensity in the agricultural sector is a barometer on the level of development in an economy.
+The labor intensity and labor intensive technique in the agricultural sector is a barometer of the level of development in an economy.
 Most underdeveloped and developing economies have high labor intensity.
-As the economies become more and more mechanized or industrialized, there is a structural shift in the quantum of labor involved in agriculture, reducing the labor intensity in this sector.
+As the economies become increasingly mechanized or industrialized, there is a structural shift in the quantum of labor involved in agriculture, reducing the labor intensity in this sector.

 There are several limitations of the labor-intensive are as follows: